Bongard-RWR+: Real-World Representations of Fine-Grained Concepts in Bongard Problems: Related Work

-\paragraph{BP solution methods.} In response to the wide range of AVR challenges, various problem-solving approaches have been developed~\cite{hernandez2016computer,malkinski2020multi,mitchell2021abstraction}.
-Specifically, for BPs, explored methods include program synthesis and inductive logic programming~\cite{saito1996concept,sonwane2021using}, cognitive architectures~\cite{foundalis2006phaeaco}, Bayesian inference~\cite{depeweg2018solving,depeweg2024solving}, convolutional networks~\cite{kharagorgiev2018solving}, and meta-learning approaches such as prototypical networks~\cite{snell2017prototypical}, SNAIL~\cite{mishra2018a}, or Meta-Baseline~\cite{chen2021meta}.
-More recently, LLM-based approaches have emerged, either combining image captioning models with LLMs to process text descriptions~\cite{wu2024bongardopenworld} or leveraging VLMs that inherently handle both modalities~\cite{malkinski2024reasoning}.
-To establish strong baselines, we conduct experiments using state-of-the-art VLMs.
-Additionally, prior work has framed BPs in various settings, such as binary classification where test images are assigned to matrix sides~\cite{nie2020bongard,kharagorgiev2018solving}, or free-form text generation where the model articulates the underlying concept~\cite{malkinski2024reasoning,wu2024bongardopenworld}.
-To systematically evaluate model capabilities, we cover a broad range of setups, including image (or description) to side classification, a multiclass concept selection task, and free-form text generation.
+\paragraph{BP solution methods.} In response to the wide range of AVR challenges, various approaches have been developed~\citep{hernandez2016computer,malkinski2020multi,mitchell2021abstraction}.
+Specifically, for BPs, methods include program synthesis and inductive logic programming~\citep{saito1996concept,sonwane2021using}, cognitive architectures~\citep{foundalis2006phaeaco}, Bayesian inference~\citep{depeweg2018solving,depeweg2024solving}, convolutional networks~\citep{kharagorgiev2018solving}, and meta-learning approaches such as prototypical networks~\citep{snell2017prototypical}, SNAIL~\citep{mishra2018a}, or Meta-Baseline~\citep{chen2021meta}.
+Recently, LLM-based solutions combine image captioning models with LLMs for text descriptions~\citep{wu2024bongardopenworld} or leverage VLMs that handle both modalities~\citep{malkinski2024reasoning,wüst2025bongardwonderlandvisualpuzzles}.
+To establish strong baselines, we evaluate state-of-the-art VLMs.
+Additionally, prior work has framed BPs in various settings, such as binary classification where test images are assigned to matrix sides~\citep{nie2020bongard,kharagorgiev2018solving}, or free-form text generation where the model articulates the underlying concept~\citep{malkinski2024reasoning,wu2024bongardopenworld}.
+To systematically evaluate model capabilities, we cover diverse setups, including image (or description) to side classification, a multiclass concept selection task, and free-form text generation.

 \paragraph{Data generation with T2I models.} Generative T2I models have gained significant attention for their broad application.
-Prior work has applied T2I models to generate synthetic data for supervised learning~\cite{fan2024scaling,ravuri2019classification,sariyildiz2023fake}, contrastive representation learning~\cite{jahanian2022generative,tian2024learning,tian2023stablerep}, and data augmentation~\cite{trabucco2024effective}.
+Prior work has applied T2I models to generate synthetic data for supervised learning~\citep{fan2024scaling,ravuri2019classification,sariyildiz2023fake}, contrastive representation learning~\citep{jahanian2022generative,tian2024learning,tian2023stablerep}, and data augmentation~\citep{trabucco2024effective}.
 In contrast, we employ a pre-trained T2I model to automatically generate real-world-like images depicting predefined abstract concepts, enabling scalable construction of Bongard-RWR+ instances.